-OSSE AFE will continue to partner with the UDC to provide adult educators with the academic and other related training necessary to prepare for the future professional development and teacher qualification requirements.
-The OSSE AFE unit will work in collaboration with UDC's Center for Urban Development to offer a Graduate Certificate Program in Adult Education (24 credit hours), Master of Arts in Adult Education (36 credit hours), and one (1)-credit professional development modules in addition to non-credit workshops and seminars for adult educators.
+OSSE AFE will continue to partner with the UDC to provide adult educators with the academic training necessary to prepare for the future requirements for state certification and licensure in Adult Education.
+The OSSE AFE unit will continue to provide funding to UDC's Center for Urban Development to offer a Graduate Certificate Program in Adult Education (24 credit hours), Master of Arts in Adult Education (36 credit hours), and one (1)-credit professional development modules, workshops and seminars for adult educators.